danehale0612/Rails_Movie_Recommendations/README.md

 ##ToDo:

--add Rotten Tomatoes Score and image of tomatoe to individual movie profile
+-add Rotten Tomatoes Score and image of tomatoe to individual movie profile<br>